How do I dance for God’s glory?

 The whole earth is full of his glory.
 My challenge to you is to pray for eyes to see God's glory anywhere and everywhere.
 Seek to reflect God's glory by becoming closer to Him, being diligent to be near him.
 Look to see God's glory reflected in the other dancer's around you who shine God's glory.
 Be filled with thankfulness, and celebrate the wonder and goodness of our magnificent God.

-This post's author, Ms. Brette Benedict is a Company Artist with Ballet 5:8.
+This post's author, Ms. Brette Benedict is a Lead Artist with the Ballet 5:8 professional company, and is the Ballet Mistress for Ballet 5:8's Trainee Program.